 The fair value of the Company's receivables and accounts payable and accrued liabilities approximates their carrying value because of the short-term nature of the financial instruments.
-The Company's cash is measured at fair value using Level 1 inputs.
+The Company's cash and cash equivalents are measured at fair value using Level 1 inputs.